Lumi-supercomputer/lumi-userguide/docs/hardware/network.md

 ## Inter- and intra-partition bandwidth

-The table below provide an overview of the total available bandwidth for inter- and intra-partition communication.
+The table below provides an overview of the total available bandwidth for inter- and intra-partition communication.

 |        | LUMI-G   | LUMI-C    | LUMI-M   | LUMI-F   | LUMI-P   |